 First, chances are, they might know someone who is closer to the department you want, so you can follow the chain of introductions.

-And second, they will still have insider access to information about is happening in the company – information that you can use to understand the problems the employer is facing, their culture, and how you can build better rapport during the interview.
+And second, they will still have insider access to information about what is happening in the company – information that you can use to understand the problems the employer is facing, their culture, and how you can build better rapport during the interview.

 - Reach out to at least three people you know in your industry at other companies, and ask them out to coffee.